 Working with incomplete data often leads to an incomplete understanding.
 Whenever you talk to others about clean architecture, make sure you are able to provide all three images, to reduce confusion.
 If you wish to learn more about various architecture techniques and when to use them, join us or follow this blog.
-You can also feel free to book time with me if you’d like to discuss things further.

 Avi Kessner, Software Architect

 Avi started as a Flash Animator in 1999, moving into programming as Action Script evolved.
 He’s worked as a Software Architect at OnceHub since September 2019, where he focuses on Cloud Native Automated workflows and improving team practices.
 In his free time, he enjoys playing games, Dungeons & Dragons, Brazilian jujitsu, and historical European sword fighting.